 We acknowledge that many of our students have a high ability in and great enthusiasm for science.
-To reflect this we also offer an optional route: Triple Science.
+To reflect this, we also offer another route: Triple Science.
 Students will still have 10hours per fortnight teaching time, but will study for three separate qualifications: GCSE Biology; GCSE Chemistry & GCSE Physics.

-The contents of these GCSEs are not any more difficult than the other GCSEs on offer; however they are completed in the same time as usually allocated to two GCSEs.
+The contents of these GCSEs are not any more difficult than the other GCSEs on offer; however, they are completed in the same time as usually allocated to two GCSEs.
 As such it has a higher workload and greater pace.
-We recommend that only those who are particularly interested in science select this course.
-Students choosing to follow this course will have achieved at least Level 6 at KS3 science and be able to perform well in test based assessments, achieving at least a B grade in the end of Yr9 examination.
+This course is not an option.
+Students will be invited to study Triple Science based on their academic performance in Year 9 and their passion for the subject.
+The minimum requirements for accessing Triple Science will be a B grade in the end of Year 9 exam.